fawadaslam77/jwt_node/README.md

-# jwt_node
+## Introduction

-JWT token base authentication for Apis and fast CRUD operations Apis
+Demonstrates how multi JWT token autheticcation works in node.js with express.
+Also included CRUD operations Apis with

+Common code which support all operations.